openmm/openmm/docs-source/usersguide/library.rst

-The differences between forces computed with the Reference platform and those computed with the OpenCL or CUDA platform are shown in :numref:`Table,force comparison between platforms`\ .
+The differences between forces computed with the Reference platform and those computed with the OpenCL or CUDA platform are shown in :autonumref:`Table,force comparison between platforms`\ .
 For every atom, the relative difference between platforms was computed as 2·\|F\ :sub:`ref`\ –F\ :sub:`test`\ \|/(\|F\ :sub:`ref`\ \|+|F\ :sub:`test`\ \|), where F\ :sub:`ref` is the force computed by the Reference platform and F\ :sub:`test`